 As an East Coast native, founding Executive Director Victoria Lanier had worked extensively as a music educator and violin instructor for inner-city New York programs including ETM®, Carnegie Hall’s Weill Institute Seminar, and a Harlem-based foster youth program.
-Upon moving to Los Angeles, Lanier became immersed in the music scene and witnessed firsthand the lack of equitable in-school music education among disadvantaged Los Angeles communities.
+Upon moving to Los Angeles, Lanier became immersed in the music scene and witnessed firsthand the lack of equitable in-school music education among historically marginalized Los Angeles communities.
 She founded Education Through Music-Los Angeles (ETM-LA), the first independent 501(c)3 nonprofit to bring the ETM® model and its benefits to Los Angeles youth.
-ETM-LA began programming in 2 schools reaching 800 students its first year to a planned 30 schools reaching approximately 14,000 students this 12th year.
+ETM-LA began programming in 2 schools reaching 800 students its first year to a planned 43 schools reaching approximately 19,000 students this 17th year.

-Education Through Music-Los Angeles (ETM-LA) partners with inner-city schools to provide music as a core subject for all children, and utilizes music education as a catalyst to improve academic achievement, motivation for school and self-confidence.
+Education Through Music-Los Angeles (ETM-LA) partners with under-resourced schools to provide music as a core subject for all children and utilizes music education as a catalyst to improve academic achievement, motivation for school, and self-confidence.

 Education Through Music-Los Angeles believes that every child deserves access to high-quality music education, taught by qualified and well-trained music teachers.
 Music can support learning in other key subjects, including math, science and language arts.
 Engaged parents and school communities are key to the success of students.

 “After the concert, we wrote self-reflections and I was so glad to see that everyone felt pride and confidence during the performance.
 Those are skills that they will definitely carry outside of music class and into the rest of their lives.”

 “Giving children a chance to play music is something I will always support and stand for.”